Latest Articles

 • Curate your social media: Follow accounts that promote body diversity and food freedom.

 Challenge: Unfollow or mute one social media account that makes you feel bad about your body or your eating habits.
-Replace it with an account that promotes a more inclusive view of health and beauty.
+Replace it with an account that promotes a more inclusive view of health and beauty (Or preferably even stay off social media alltogether).

 Step 8: Build a Supportive Environment